 If it doesn’t meet all three criteria, it’s not coming with ya!
 Give yourself plenty of time and lay out your items like I did in the photo above.
 Make sure that everything you bring goes together nicely when you mix and match and that the items are things you actually love and wear.
 If they’re not, it’s likely you’ll end up not wearing them.
 Once you have everything laid out, go through and pick out the things you definitely want to keep in the list, rather than things you think you should take away.
 Make a new pile with those items until you have your final list!

-The Perks of Packing Light
+The Perks of Packing Only a Carry-On Bag

 One of my favorite parts of backpacking is realizing I really can live as a minimalist.
 It’s so gratifying knowing everything I want and need is on my back.
 I feel so untethered and free and that’s exactly how I want to feel, not just on vacation, but every day of my life.
 It’s always interesting the first few days back from a trip—I find myself wanting to just wear clothes from my carefully-curated backpack wardrobe rather than decide from my overflowing closet (okay, it’s not overflowing anymore, I cleaned out more than half!).
 You can feel this way too!

 I pack light comparatively speaking, but even on my lightest trips I catch myself redoing the packing list and nixing all the items I didn’t need in my head on the flight home.
 Don’t make the same mistakes I have and carry around excess on your glorious adventure.
 Use my winter packing list for 17 days in Europe as a start!
-I was pretty proud of this list, but I’ll pack half as much for my upcoming trip to Europe in the fall.
-We’ll see how that goes and I’ll post that list as well.

 Winter Packing List for 17-Day Trip Through Europe